-Mead Misic is a technical advisor and registered patent agent in the Intellectual Property Practice Group of Pepper Hamilton LLP, resident in the Boston office.
+Mead Misic is an associate in the Intellectual Property Practice Group of Pepper Hamilton LLP, resident in the Boston office.

-As an engineer, Mr. Misic worked in research and development of quantum dot light emitting devices (QDLEDs), organic light emitting devices (OLEDs), testing of semiconductor manufacturing equipment, including ion implanter and dry-strip systems, as well as research of optical fiber manufacturing components.
+Prior to becoming an attorney, Mr. Misic worked as a technology specialist at Pepper providing technical and scientific advice to legal practitioners and assisting with various technical aspects of patent litigation.
+His prior engineering work experience includes research and development of the quantum dot light emitting devices (QDLEDs) and organic light emitting devices (OLEDs), testing of semiconductor manufacturing equipment and research of optical fiber manufacturing components.

-Mr. Misic received his B.S. and M.S. in electrical engineering from the College of Engineering at Boston University with a focus in photonics and electromagnetics.
-Presently, he is attending Suffolk University Law School with the graduating class of 2014.
+Mr. Misic received his B.S. and M.S. in electrical engineering from the College of Engineering at Boston University with a focus in photonics and electromagnetics, and his J.D. from Suffolk University Law School.